tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ### 6. Mechanisms of conflict resolution
 ### 7. Self-determination respected by external authorities
 ### 8. Nested tiers of governing enterprises

+???

+A scale of graduated sanctions for members who violate the rules

+Mechanisms of conflict resolution that are cheap and of easy access

+Multiple layers of nested enterprises, with small local

+institutions at the base level.

 ---